-Wildlife Field Research is a key component of The Cibolo Center for Conservation Citizen Science Initiative, which collects crucial data on land, water, and wildlife.
+Wildlife Field Research is a key component of The Cibolo Center for Conservation Community Science Initiative, which collects crucial data on land, water, and wildlife.

 Wildlife Field Research Week

 The Fall WFR Week is scheduled for October 3-9, 2021

 Master Naturalists, college students, teenagers, parents, and young kids, and other nature enthusiasts participate in this event, each bringing their own interests to the mix to create a colorful and fun science community.
 For some, the camaraderie and fun that is had during Wildlife Field Research bring them back year after year.